 However, there was one thing I knew for sure: I only wanted to buy organic formula.
 Since this would be Max’s main form of sustenance for the foreseeable future, I wanted to find the best available option (besides breastmilk, that is).

 During my research, I came across this article, published by The Cornucopia Institute.
 The author gives an in-depth discussion regarding common formula ingredients and the potential side effects of each additive.
 She ends her review with the finding that Holle infant formula and HiPP may be better than American formula brands.

 Intrigued, I looked into Holle and found almost universally positive reviews.
 Unlike most American manufactured formulas, Holle has no additives and does not contain any genetically modified or synthetically derived ingredients.

 Sound great right?
 The only problem was: Holle isn’t approved by the FDA to be sold in America.

-Not to be deterred, I told Mr. C about my dilemma.
+Not to be deterred, I told my husband about my dilemma.
 It just so happened that he knew someone who was traveling to Germany, where Holle is manufactured, so he asked his friend to pick up a few boxes.